This post may contain affiliate links. Please read our disclosure for more information.

-Lifeguards patrol the beach from the beginning of the school holidays in September to the end of the school holidays in April.
+Lifeguards patrol the water from the beginning of the school holidays in September to the end of the school holidays in April.

 A few metres north is the lagoon.

 Enjoy SUP and pedal-boats on the lagoon.
-You can hire these boats beside Clan Lakeside Lodge Terrigal.
-Clan Lakeside Lodge Terrigal is a more affordable option than other hotels, yet it’s right on the water.
+You can hire these boats beside Clan Lakeside Lodge with Terrigal Paddle Boats.
+You can also take stand up paddle board lessons.

 Many families swim in the lagoon.
-But keep in mind the lagoon is polluted, so it’s not advisable to swim there.
+But keep in mind the lagoon is not particularly clean, so it’s not advisable to swim there.

-Here’s Terrigal Haven seen from the walking path...
+You can see Terrigal Haven from the walking path...

 And Terrigal Beach…

-The popular Skillion is at Terrigal Haven.
 The Skillion is a steeply rising outcrop with a fabulous lookout on top.
 Walk the stairs to the top.
-The views are fabulous.
+As you can see, the views are fabulous.

 Continue walking along the pathway on Broken Head – you'll come across other lookouts.
 The photo you saw at top of this post was taken from one of the lookouts.